markpbaggett/utkislandoratheme/blocks/README.md

 #### Collection Specific Blocks

 There are 4 blocks associated with each collection: a banner, an introduction link, a browse link, and Content for the splash page.
-Follow the example below for each collection.
+The example below can be used for each subsequent collection:

 **Derris Slide Banner**